Is the Tesla Phone real: Rumors, speculation & more

 Though all of the above can be done using individual apps, a Tesla-branded phone would mean the company would not be governed by Apple and Google’s Machiavellian store policies.

-Do not forget, Elon Musk has launched a flame thrower, really short shorts, Tesla Tequila, a Surfboard, a kid’s Tesla car, and a Space X-branded onesie while working on all those high-tech brands.
+Do not forget that Elon Musk has launched a flame thrower, really short shorts, Tesla Tequila, a Surfboard, a kid’s Tesla car, and a Space X-branded onesie while working on all those high-tech brands.
 Of course, these are fun projects, and making a phone is a serious business.
 So really, a phone isn’t too much of a stretch.